Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • In 1805 he is beaten at sea by the British fleet at the battle of Trafalgar.
 France's navy is destroyed, so Napoleon focuses on land battles, most of which he wins.
 Austerlitz is one of the most famous.

-• In 1809 he leaves Josephine to marry a younger, child-bearing Marie-Louise, daughter of Austria's emperor (yes, politics are involved).
+• In 1809 he divorces Josephine to marry a younger, child-bearing Marie-Louise, daughter of Austria's emperor (yes, politics are involved).

-• Having started a blockade of England, he is frustrated by Russia, who breaks ranks, prompting Napoleon – overstretched and overconfident – to march on Moscow in 1812.
-Winter and the Russian retreat are his enemies and he loses (half a million soldiers due during the Russian campaign).
+• Having launched a blockade of England, he is frustrated by Russia, who breaks ranks, prompting Napoleon – overstretched and overconfident – to march on Moscow in 1812.
+Winter and the Russian decision to retreat out of his reach are his enemies and he loses (half a million soldiers die during the Russian campaign).

 Wars of Napoleon - defeat and retreat from Russia in winterNapoleon's retreat from Russia (Source)